paolajuarezgomez/COA_GitOps_ADB_Ansible/README.md

 token
 ````
 * *token* is a personal [github token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).

-* Clone this repo in GitHub and create you own repository.
 * The pipelines configuration is defined in .github/workflows, in this case we have created plan.yaml, unit.yaml and apply.yaml
 * Add your *api_private_key* to the file **user.pem**
 * Add your ssh public and ssh private keys in the cers directory, they will be used to connect to the webservers nodes.
 * Rename the file **terraform.tfvars.template** to **terraform.tfvars** and add the values of your *tenancy_ocid* and *compartment_ocid*
 * Define the values desired in the  **coa_demo.auto.tfvars** ( required ssh public key and ssh private key file´s names)
+* Go to settings of your repo and active the use of workflows.

 * The terraform code included in this demo will deploy the next resources:
 ![COA-Demo-Diagram.png](images/COA-Demo-Diagram.png)